Ecological Research

 Wildlife Ecology

-My current Master’s work focuses on fine scale spatial variation in grizzly bear diet using stable isotope analysis.
-I use stable isotope analysis to identify black and grizzly bear diets and to investigate how different factors affect bear diet and niche.
+My Master’s work focused on fine scale spatial variation in grizzly bear diet using stable isotope analysis.
+I used stable isotope analysis to identify black and grizzly bear diets and to investigate how different factors affect bear diet and niche.
 My work includes spatial analysis to understand how wildlife ecology varies across different environmental gradients.
 In the past, I have worked in the field on DNA-based bear population inventories, wildlife camera traps, and on bear-food identification studies.

 Habitat Biology